rust-lang/rfcs/text/0000-if-not-let.md

 ```

 The Swift programming language, which inspired Rust's if-let expression, also
-includes [guard-let-else][swift] expressions which are equivalent to this
+includes a [guard-let-else][swift] statement which are equivalent to this
 proposal except for the choice of keywords.

 # Detailed design

-Extend the Rust expression grammar to include the following production:
+Extend the Rust statement grammar to include the following production:

 ```
-expr_if_not_let = 'if' '!' 'let' pat '=' expr block
+stmt_if_not_let = 'if' '!' 'let' pat '=' expr block
 ```

 The pattern must be refutable.
-The body of the if-not-let expression (the
+The body of the if-not-let statement (the
 `block`) is evaluated only if the pattern match fails.
 Any bindings created
-by the pattern match will be in scope after the if-not-let expression (but not
+by the pattern match will be in scope after the if-not-let statement (but not
 within its body).

 The body must diverge (i.e., it must panic, loop infinitely, call a diverging
 function, or transfer control out of the enclosing block with a statement such
 as `return`, `break`, or `continue`).
 Therefore, code immediately following
-the if-not-let expression is evaluated only if the pattern match succeeds.
+the if-not-let statement is evaluated only if the pattern match succeeds.

-An if-not-let expression has no `else` clause, because it is not needed.
+An if-not-let statement has no `else` clause, because it is not needed.
-(Instead of an `else` clause, code can simply be placed after the expression.)
+(Instead of an `else` clause, code can simply be placed after the body.)

-The type of an if-not-let expression is `()`.

 The following code: